The Night of the Hunter (film): Release

 The Night of the Hunter premiered on July 26, 1955, in Des Moines, Iowa, a special event to raise money for the YMCA in Gregory's hometown, which included a parade and a broadcast on The Tonight Show.
 It later had its premiere in Los Angeles on August 26, 1955, and in New York on September 29, 1955.

 To promote the film, the Los Angeles Herald-Express serialized the film's script throughout April 1955.
-The film also received an extensive promotional campaign from United Artists, but they weren't sure about the best way to promote it because it didn't fall into any typical film genres, and the promotional material didn't give a good sense of what the film was about.
-However, one of the film's advertisements won an award for being in the top 50 best advertisements of 1954 from the American Institute of Graphic Arts.
+The film also received an extensive promotional campaign from United Artists, but they were not sure about the best way to promote it because it did not fall into any typical film genres, and the promotional material did not give a good sense of what the film was about.
+However, one of the film's advertisements won an award for being in the top-fifty best advertisements of 1954 from the American Institute of Graphic Arts.
 According to Paul Gregory, "absolutely no money was spent on promotion...United Artists didn't have the muscle, desire, or intelligence to handle the picture."
 He originally had the idea to tour the film "road show style", stopping at certain cities that were familiar with Laughton's plays, but he could not convince the studio.

-The Roman Catholic Diocese of Cheyenne denied the film's release, and Gregory wanted to put together a lawsuit against them, but the studio would not allow him to.
+The Roman Catholic Diocese of Cheyenne denied the film's release, and Gregory wanted to put together a lawsuit against them, but the studio would not allow it.

 Reception

 Contemporaneous

-The Night of the Hunter was a total flop with both audiences and critics at its initial release, and Laughton never directed another film.
-Bosley Crowther of The New York Times called the film "a weird and intriguing endeavor," adding: "unfortunately the story and the thesis presented by Mr. Grubb had to be carried through by Mr. Laughton to a finish—and it is here that he goes wrong.
+The Night of the Hunter was a failure with both audiences and critics at its initial release.
+Laughton took the failure of his first film personally, and never attempted to make another film.

+Bosley Crowther of The New York Times called the film "a weird and intriguing endeavor", adding: "unfortunately the story and the thesis presented by Mr. Grubb had to be carried through by Mr. Laughton to a finish—and it is here that he goes wrong.
 For the evolution of the melodrama, after the threatened, frightened children flee home, angles off into that allegorical contrast of the forces of Evil and Good."
 Gene Arneel of Variety summarized: "The relentless terror of Davis Grubb's novel got away from Paul Gregory and Charles Laughton in their translation of Night of the Hunter.
 This start for Gregory as producer and Laughton as director is rich in promise but the completed product, bewitching at times, loses sustained drive via too many offbeat touches that have a misty effect."
 Harrison's Reports wrote, "The picture might have some appeal for those who patronize art houses in search of the unusual in movie fare, but the great majority of those who see it will look upon it as a choppily-edited, foggy melodrama peopled with foggy characters."
-Life summed up the film, "If sometimes it strains too hard at being simple and winds up being pretentious, it still is one of the year's most interesting and provocative films."
+Life summed up the film: "If sometimes it strains too hard at being simple and winds up being pretentious, it still is one of the year's most interesting and provocative films."